dungscout96/GeneticAlgorithm/README.md

 3. Create a main program to run the simulation.
 	a.
 Construct a GeneticEvaluator object.
 	b.
 Call the evolve method on that object.

+# My contribution:
+Developed and impemented a new fitness evaluation function.
+The function generated a drastically different kind of puzzle.
+Further research direction is to find quantitative ways to compare the original and new kinds of puzzles.
+Advised by Dr. Clifton Pressor